Western Australian Institute of Educational Research

-In 2018, the Fogarty Foundation began a three year partnership with Western Australian Institute for Educational Research (WAIER) to provide an Annual Research Grant in the important area of educational research.
+The Fogarty Foundation is supporting the Western Australian Institute for Educational Research (WAIER) to provide an Annual Research Prize in a critical area of educational research.

-At the 2018 Forum, the inaugural Fogarty supported grant was awarded to Dr Donna Barwood of ECU towards her research Understanding and challenging the dominant discourse in Health and Physical Education at Edith Cowan University.
-In 2019, the Foundation increased the grant to support deeper practical research in WA education.
+The inaugural Fogarty supported grant was awarded to Dr Donna Barwood of ECU towards her research Understanding and challenging the dominant discourse in Health and Physical Education at Edith Cowan University.